rpdl-net/rpdl.net/content/news-posts/november-2021.md

 Thank you so much to everyone on Discord who's helping with spotting leaks, typos, errors and issues.
 Frankly there are too many of you to name.
 Please, keep doing what you're doing, it's a group effort and always will be - I'm just the person at the captains wheel steering it.

 There's still an incredibly long way to go but I'm convinced we'll not only reach those same heights but one day, pass them too.
-If you want to join the 302 people and myself on Discord, [click here](/discord/) and if you feel so inclined, here's [my patreon](https://patreon.com/rpdl) again.
+If you want to join the 302 people and myself on Discord, [click here](/discord/).

 See, I knew I'd write up a huge essay.
 Anyways, with that we'll say goodbye to November and hello to December!